strapi/nextjs-corporate-starter/README.md

 ## Getting Started

-If you prefer videos that guide you therought the setup process you can find them [here](https://github.com/strapi/nextjs-corporate-starter/issues/71)
+If you prefer videos that guide you through the setup process you can find them [here](https://github.com/strapi/nextjs-corporate-starter/issues/71)

 1. Clone the repository locally: